-- Demonstrate advanced theoretical and technological knowledge of a wide range of organisations in the field of transnational crime.
+- Knowledge of a wide range of organisations in the field of transnational crime.

-- Analyse critically and evaluate efforts to prevent transnational crime and contribute to effective law enforcement responses and IR policy.
+- The ability to make an effective contribution to efforts to prevent transnational crime and contribute to effective law enforcement responses and IR policy.

-- Demonstrate advanced critical thinking skills in analysing the research and literature on transnational crime.
+- Foster critical thinking skills in analysing the research and literature on transnational crime.